This post may contain affiliate links. See our affiliate disclaimer here.

 Lodging: $2,710.84 + $657.80

 In Hawaii, we obviously stayed at a hotel since RVing isn’t a huge deal on the islands.
-(We did however see one truck camper.)
-We booked our Hawaii trip 3 weeks in advance because we had some client work rescheduling happen at the last minute.
+(We did, however, see one truck camper.)
+We booked our Hawaii trip 3 weeks in advance because we had some client work rescheduling that happened at the last minute.
 We paid $657.80 for a beachfront hotel for 5 nights and were able to get ourselves upgraded to ocean view for no additional charge.

 Since we travel with our kitchen, we try to always eat in to save money.
-Our meals for two people cost an average of $10.26 a day, and includes 3 square meals a day plus our daily bowl of popcorn.
+Our meals for two people cost an average of $10.26 a day, and includes 3 square meals a day plus lots of popcorn.

 Gym Membership: $344.84